rodekruis/data-service-catalogue/docs/wl/contamination_risk_tool/index.md

 4. Scenario analysis
 Simulate what-if scenarios to evaluate the effectiveness of potential interventions.
 5. Decision support
 Aid decision makers in identifying areas of risk for the prioritization of interventions e.g. determining latrines that are most likely

+## Contact details